portellam/template/.github/README.md

 Lorem ipsum.

 ## 4. Download
-[!INFO]
-- Download the latest *release* [here.](https://github.com/portellam/template/releases/latest)
+- Download the **latest release** [here.](https://github.com/portellam/template/releases/latest)

-- Download the default *branch* as an archive file:
+- Download the **latest changes** of the default branch as an archive file:
-   1. View from the top of the web page, click the drop-down icon `···`.
+   1. View from the top of the web page, click the drop-down icon: `···`
    2. Click `Download ZIP` and save.
    3. Open the archive file, then extract its contents.